shakiyam/vagrant-oracle12.2/README.md

 When you run `vagrant up`, the following will work internally.

 * Download and boot Oracle Linux 7
-* Install the Oracle Preinstallation RPM
+* Install Oracle Preinstallation RPM
 * Create directories
 * Set environment variables
 * Set password for oracle user